NOC-OI/intermediate-git/_episodes/11-issue-tracking.md

 Sometimes advanced users will also use issue trackers of public projects to report problems they are having (and sometimes this is misused by users seeking help using documented features of the program).

-The code from the testing chapter earlier has a bug with an extra bracket in eva_data_analysis.py (and if you have fixed that a missing import of summarise_categorical in the test).
+The broken branch of the code from the identifying breaking commits chapter earlier has a bug with a mismatched function name in plot_buoys.py.

-Let's go ahead and create a new issue in our GitHub repository to describe this problem.
+Let's go ahead and create a new issue in our forked GitHub repository to describe this problem.
 We can find the issue tracker on the "Issues" tab in the top left of the GitHub page for the repository.

+> # Issue tracker missing in Github
+> Sometimes when forking a Github repository the issue tracker is disabled.
+> If you do not see an "Issues" tab in your fork of the repository then
+> you can re-enable it by:
+>
+> * Clicking on the Setting button (cog icon in the middle near the top)
+> * Scroll down to the Features section
+> * Tick the Issues box
+>
+> An Issues tab should now appear on the toolbar near the top of the screen.
+>
+> {: .callout}

 Click on this and then click on the green "New Issue" button on the right hand side of the screen.
 We can then enter a title and description of our issue.